TopeAdebayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to list files(incld hidden) in diff directories
+Script to print a type of file